openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 ## How It Works

-Upon the start-up the sample application reads command-line parameters, loads specified network and image to the Inference Engine plugin.
-Then, the sample creates an synchronous inference request object.
-When inference is done, the application creates output image and output data to the standard output stream.
+Upon the start-up the sample application reads command-line parameters, loads the specified network and image to the Inference
+Engine plugin.
+Then, the sample creates a synchronous inference request object.
+When inference is done, the application creates an output image and output data to the standard output stream.

 For more information, refer to the explicit description of **Integration Steps** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).